 The foundation is constructed from poured in place concrete.
 A perimeter foundation wall supports the exterior walls of the building.
 Interior load bearing components are supported by pier footings and/or continuous spread footings.
-The lower floor is a concrete slab.
-The upper floors are constructed out of wood joists.
-The stud walls are constructed from 2 X 6 dimensional lumber.
-The exterior wall sheathing is oriented strand board (OSB).
+The floor structure is constructed out of wood joists.
+The subflooring is plywood.
+The stud walls are constructed out of wood joists.
+The subflooring is plywood.
+The stud walls are constructed from 2 X 4 dimensional lumber.
+The exterior wall sheathing is plywood.
+The roof structure is conventionally framed out of dimensional lumber.
+The roof sheathing is oriented strand board (OSB) installed over a layer of open sheathing.

 FOUNDATION The foundation is constructed in a manner typical of buildings of this type and age.
-No defects were observed.
+There are minor shrinkage cracks in the foundation.
+Shrinkage cracks are common in poured concrete foundation walls.
+They do not affect the performance of the foundation.
+No action is indicated.

-MUDSILL The mudsill is typically a 2x4 or 2x6 member that is laid flat directly on the top of or cast into the top of the foundation wall.
+MUDS/LL The mudsill is typically a 2x4 or 2x6 member that is laid flat directly on the top of or cast into the top of the foundation wall.
 The mudsill is usually bolted to the foundation wall and serves as a base for the rest of the floor framing.
 In this building, the mudsill is inaccessible and cannot be evaluated.
 There was no evidence present that would suggest that there are defects in this component.